Preliminary: Arithmetic Coding

 The length of individual symbol codes in this example range between 3 bits for the most frequent letters \(\{E,T\}\) to 10 bits for the least frequent \(\{J,Z\}\).

 This assignment of codes to symbols is optimal insofar as it is an assignment, meaning that each symbol gets its own fixed code.
-It can only give shares of code-space that are powers of \(\frac{1}{2}\).
+It can only give shares of code-space which are powers of \(\frac{1}{2}\).
 The efficiency of Huffman codes depends directly on the degree to which this produced distribution accurately models the true distribution (true in black, modeled in gray):

-Whenever the probability distribution doesn’t align exactly along powers of \(\frac{1}{2},\) we can outperform methods like Huffman by giving up this “alignment” of symbols to the code-space entirely and working directly with the true distribution.
+Whenever the probability distribution doesn’t align exactly along powers of \(\frac{1}{2},\) it becomes possible to outperform methods like Huffman by giving up this “alignment” of symbols to the code-space and working instead directly with the true distribution.

 Arithmetic Coding